 DRIES TALKS – Rudolf Nureyev: the sensuality of expressive freedom

-“If still amongst us, Rudolf Nureyev would have perfectly embodied the soul and spirit of this new collection.
+“If still amongst us, Rudolf Nureyev would have perfectly embodied the soul and spirit of my latest collection.
 Hence the following lines, as a tribute and source of inspiration.” – Dries Criel

 Three decades ago, Rudolf Khametovich Nureyev, better known as Rudolf Nureyev, died.
 The Russian ballet dancer and choreographer was not only world-famous for his enormous talent and tantalising charisma; he was also a symbol of the inexhaustible power of expressive freedom on and off stage.